CommandPost/CommandPost-UserGuide/midi/logic/README.md

 The way we currently sync Final Cut Pro and Logic currently is fairly basic and not "true" synchronisation.

-For example, if you set CommandPost to "Listen to MMC Input", when you send CommandPost a "Play" command, Final Cut Pro will start playing.
-CommandPost supports the GOTO, PLAY and STOP commands.
+For example, if you set CommandPost to "Listen to MMC Input", when you send CommandPost a `PLAY` command, Final Cut Pro will start playing.
+CommandPost supports the `GOTO`, `PLAY` and `STOP` commands.

 If you set CommandPost to "Transmit MMC", the opposite will occur.
-If you press "Play" in Final Cut Pro, it will send a MMC message to whatever device you specify, causing any external MIDI devices to "Play".
-Before it sends the play signal it sends the current timecode value.
+If you start playing in Final Cut Pro, it will send a MMC message to whatever device you specify, causing any external MIDI devices to start playing.
+Before it sends the play signal it sends the current timecode value, to keep things in sync.
+But once playing, there's not accounting for lag or dropped frames, so things may drift over time.

 ---